Skip to main content

 What happens after the user pays.

-Your agent's webhook URL (set in the Blockchain0x dashboard) receives a POST when the chain confirms the payment.
-Below is an Express handler that verifies the signature and unlocks the paid work.
+Your agent's webhook URL (set in the Blockchain0x dashboard) receives a POST when a payment settles.
+The webhook verify helper is in the Node SDK, so this handler is TypeScript even though your agent is Python.
+Below is an Express handler that checks the signature and runs the paid work.
 Use the same pattern in any HTTP framework.

 WEBHOOK-HANDLER.TS